Prince Harry, Duke of Sussex: Public opinion

 In 2018 and 2021, Harry was selected as one of the 100 Most Influential People in the World by Time magazine.
 In 2019, the magazine named Harry and his wife as among the 25 Most Influential People on the Internet.
-In 2021, they were featured on one of the magazine's seven worldwide Time 100 covers.
+In 2021, the couple was featured on one of the magazine's seven worldwide Time 100 covers.
+In 2023, People named him as one of the "25 Most Intriguing People of the Year".
+In the same year, James Hibberd of The Hollywood Reporter named Harry and Meghan among the Hollywood losers of 2023.